j0npulsifer/j0npulsifer/README.md

 # :robot: [@jonpulsifer](https://github.com/jonpulsifer) is the droid you are looking for

-This is my secondary (alt) account that I use on a few different repositories.
+This is my secondary (alt) account that I use on Windows devices :smile: